gamesbook/pyprototypr/docs/additional_concepts.rst

 A situation that you will often encounter, especially as your script gets longer and more complex, is the appearance of errors.

-While **pyprototypr** will attempt to check many details of the script, its very unlikely to be able to catch every mistake that might be made.
+While **protograf** will attempt to check many details of the script, its very unlikely to be able to catch every mistake that might be made.

 It will do some basic error checking as to whether correct values have